mfk-ayoub/push_swap42/README.md

 - `rra`: Reverse rotate stack A (shift all elements down by one).
 - `rrb`: Reverse rotate stack B (shift all elements down by one).
 - `rrr`: `rra` and `rrb` combined.

+  ## CONTRIBUTING

+If you find any issues or have suggestions for improvements, feel free to fork the repository and open an issue or submit a pull request.